WeIgniteTech/the-weignitetech-program/README-Im-a-topic.md

 * Discution

 ## Homework
-> Homework will let students master the topic
+> Homework will make students master the topic

 Example of homework:
 * another exercise